• Home

 Australopithecus sediba

-Australopithecus sediba and Homo habilis both had very human-;ole hands, but the two species used their hands differently.
+Australopithecus sediba and Homo habilis both had very human-like hands, but the two species used their hands differently.
 Even though Australopithecus sediba did not have long, ape-like hands that were suitable for supporting their weight while hanging from branches, they often did partially support their weight by holding onto branches.
-The resulting strain on their finger bones caused the phalanges of the forefinger and two other fingers to become thickened by straine that was imposed on them.
-They also evolved especially long and powerful thumbs to partially make up for their shorter hands, and they had re-evolve the slight curvature of the finger bones that is observed in the hands of the Australopithecines.
+The resulting strain on their finger bones caused the phalanges of the forefinger and two other fingers to become thickened by the strain that was imposed on them.
+Australopithecus sediba also evolved especially long and powerful thumbs to partially make up for their shorter hands, and they had re-evolve a slight curvature of their finger bones that is similar to what is observed in the hands of other Australopithecines.

 Homo habilis

-Although Homo habilis were generally able to defend themselves against medium-size carnivores, they were not good at stealing carcasses from them, so Homo habilis often had to make do with scraps of skin and bones that were not eaten by other carnivores.
+Although they were generally able to defend themselves against medium-size carnivores, they were not good at stealing carcasses from them, so Homo habilis often had to make do with scraps of skin and bones that were not eaten by carnivores.
+They could obtain fresh meat by killing herbivores, but they were probably less successful at it than later members of the Homo clade.

-Some archaeologists have posited that Sediba were ancestral to Habilis, but it was the other way around.
-The ancestors of Australopithecus sediba might have come earlier to Africa, while the climate there was wetter, and adapted to those conditions, whereas the ancestors of Homo habilis retained the characteristics of their ancestors.
+Some archaeologists have posited that Sediba were ancestral to Habilis, but it was more likely the other way around, or the ancestors of Australopithecus sediba might have come earlier to Africa, while the climate there was wetter, and adapted to those conditions, whereas the ancestors of Homo habilis retained the characteristics of their ancestors.

 Homo rudolfensis